mhaack/mh-site/src/posts/2022-04-02-water-tank-monitoring-with-esphome.md

 ## All good things come in three

 After two HC-SR04 ultrasonic sensors died because of corrosion, I began looking for an alternative.
-For the third, and hopefully the final, version of the water tank sensor two changes have been implemented:
+For the third and hopefully the final version of the water tank sensor two changes has been implemented:

 1. the sensor device got a waterproof upgrade to a JSN SR04T ultrasonic sensor
-2. the microcontroller was changed to an ESP8266 based Wemos D1 mini pro running EPSHome
+2. the microcontroller was changed to an ESP8266 based Wemos D1 mini pro running ESPHome

 So far the JSN SR04T ultrasonic sensor is pretty reliable.
 The setup has been running super stable for more than a year now.